udacity/create-your-own-adventure/english/sanfran/bikeride/ginger-peachy-keen/ginger-peachy-keen.md

 It's deliriously delicious!

-Let's try something else.
+Let's try SOMETHING else.
 Shall we?

 What about some [Morning Jade](drink-more-teas/morning-jade/morning-jade.md)?